devencod/zomato-restaurant-expansion-analysis/README.md

 This repository contains the following files:

-* `[Zomato Project Presentation.pptx]` - Detailed presentation of the project findings and recommendations.
+* `[Project Presentation.pptx]` - Detailed presentation of the project findings and recommendations.
-* `[Zomato Project Doc.pdf]` - Comprehensive document outlining the methodology, analysis process, key findings, and recommendations.
+* `[Project Doc.pdf]` - Comprehensive document outlining the methodology, analysis process, key findings, and recommendations.
-* `[Zomato Project Spreadsheet (Google Sheet Link).txt]` - Link to the project spreadsheet containing the interactive dashboard.
+* `[Project Workbook.txt]` - Link to the project workbook containing the interactive dashboard.
-* `[Zomato Project dashboard image.png]` - Visual overview of the final project dashboard.
+* `[Project Dashboard Image.png]` - Visual overview of the final project dashboard.

 ## Summary of Findings